vdegenne/es-dirname/readme.md

 # es-dirname

-Node.js module that returns the current script dirname.
-Similar to `__dirname` but also works in ES modules.
+Node.js / Gjs / Deno module that returns the current script dirname.
+Similar to `__dirname` but also works in CommonJs and ES modules.

 ## Installation